 The University’s Skills Centre has extra courses for people with English as a second language.

-We will give you more information on support during Welcome Week.
+We will give you more information on support in September.

 Personal Tutoring System

 - Student Experience Officer

 Your Director of Studies is your Personal Tutor.
 They are your first point of contact for academic advice.